shybovycha/shybovycha.github.io/_drafts/functional-programming-in-a-real-world.md

 An average computer has few levels of memory on board (from fastest to slower):

-* CPU registers - a rather limited number of **extremely** fast but very small (`64 bits` for x86_64 CPU architecture) variables
+* CPU registers - a rather limited number of **extremely** fast but very small variables
-* L1 cache - a larger chunk of memory, which is still **very** fast; my Ryzen 7 7800X3D has 512 KB of L1 cache memory
+* L1 cache - a larger chunk of memory, which is still **very** fast
-* L2 cache - a bit bigger chunk of a bit slower memory (still fast, though); my CPU has 8 MB of it
+* L2 cache - a bit bigger chunk of a bit slower memory (still fast, though)
-* L3 cache - the last big chunk of memory available directly on CPU; my CPU has a whopping 96 MB (thanks to 3D VCache technology)
+* L3 cache - the last big chunk of memory available directly on CPU
 * RAM - a comparatively fast set of memory, but rather large on modern machines (16 GB being considered the minimum viable for playing games nowadays)
 * permanent storage (HDD / SSD) - an insanely large (compared to what is available directly on CPU) chunk of rather slow memory

 If you consider databases, especially located somewhere on the network, potentially on another continent, they are the slowest to work with.

+For example, my current desktop PC has the following configuration (given Ryzen 7 7800X3D CPU):

+* registers: 64-bit-wide
+* L1 cache: 512 KB
+* L2 cache: 8 MB
+* L3 cache: 96 MB
+* RAM: 32 GB
+* SSD: 2 TB

-A bit more detailed list (of how fast each memory is) [I think every programmer should know](https://gist.github.com/hellerbarde/2843375/), June 2023 version:
+A detailed list of how fast each memory is, [I think every programmer should know](https://gist.github.com/hellerbarde/2843375/), June 2023 version:

 ```
 L1 cache reference .........................
 0.5 ns